daormar/debasher/doc/design_doc_resident.md

   halts, and in 0 of 40 when the producer's checkpoint was slow, because the consumer had stopped reading by then.
 Whether a halt left a `CLOSE` in the log was a race between the two nodes, and the rule that a `CLOSE` after `processed_upto` closes the port when the log is replayed would have closed, at a resume, the ports of producers that were coming back.
-For a writer that has finished: the reader ends its loop on it and hands it to the brain thread like any other item, so it is logged, the port leaves the barrier's pending set, and the heartbeat does not count a reader that ended on `CLOSE` as dead.
+For a writer that has finished, the reader hands the `CLOSE` to the brain thread like any other item, so it is logged, and **then keeps reading but drops everything that follows (decided and done on 2026-09-20)**: nothing after it is decoded, logged or queued, and the first line warns, once per port, that the writer said something after its `CLOSE`.
+The reader does not end, for two reasons measured with real runs.
+A reader that ended left the consumer's heartbeat unhealthy for good, a special case for the heartbeat to carry and, with a slow brain, a window as long as the brain's backlog.
+And a node that sent `CLOSE` and then failed is relaunched, and its new incarnation, with nobody reading, filled the pipe (351 of 400 messages of 1 KB stayed blocked in its writer, which was alive and looked healthy, so the program never ended); dropped instead, all of them are delivered.
+What it sends after a `CLOSE` can only repeat what it delivered before, or be its own fault, so the consumer's state must not change.
+The `Supervisor`'s readers deliver what follows, since a node that closed its channel may be relaunched and must be heard.
+Still to build: the port leaves the barrier's pending set, and a relaunched node starts the readers of the ports that had already closed in this mode (both need `closed_ports`).
 This replaces the marker file proposed before.
 - **Sequence numbers (G5).** The sender numbers the `DATA` of each output channel 1, 2, 3, and stores its counters in its checkpoint.
 The receiver drops a `DATA` whose number is not above the last one it accepted from that channel (a duplicate produced by a replay) and treats a jump as a lost message